ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 Once you have the name for the new processor, you can create a class using that name in `src/main/java/sorald/processor`.
 This new class must extend `SoraldAbstractProcessor` and implement the methods `isToBeProcessed` and `process` (check out real examples of processors [here](/src/main/java/sorald/processor)).

-3) Add at least one test file for your processor
+3) Add at least one test file with expected output for your processor

 Tests for the processors are automatically generated based on a set of test files in